Dalai Lama denies meeting paedophile Jeffrey Epstein after name appears in files

 “We can unequivocally confirm that His Holiness has never met Jeffrey Epstein or authorised any meeting or interaction with him by anyone on His Holiness’s behalf.”

-The latest tranche of emails suggests that Epstein was trying to arrange a dinner with the Dalai Lama, Noam Chomsky and Woody Allen in May 2015.
+The latest tranche of emails suggests that Epstein was trying to arrange a dinner with the Dalai Lama, famous linguist Noam Chomsky and Woody Allen in May 2015.

 Epstein wrote on 10 May 2015 that a “fun dinner would be dali lama [sic]. woody allen chomsky?”, adding: “lets do it”.